zeelpatel30/Kubernetes_FirstDeployment/README.md

 **Create your first deployment with ngxin**

-Create Nginx yaml file
+1)Create Nginx yaml file

-vi Ngxin.yaml
+2)vi Ngxin.yaml

-check if deployment is created or not using following command
+3)check if deployment is created or not using following command

      --> kubectl get deployment